Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 Before giving some details of this equation, we explain the essential idea.
 For a given $\textbf K_3$ and for given two-pion dynamics (encoded by $\boldsymbol \eta_2$, a vector of two-pion scattering parameters), solutions of Eq.~\eqref{eq:QC} predict the finite-volume spectrum $\{E_n\}$.
 We fix $\boldsymbol \eta_2$ from previous calculations \cite{Dudek:2012gj, Dudek:2012xn} and parameterize $\textbf K_3$ with parameters $\boldsymbol \eta_3$ to predict $\{E_n(L \, \vert \, \boldsymbol \eta_2, \boldsymbol \eta_3)\}$.
 We then form a chi-squared with these predictions and the lattice-QCD-determined energies and vary $\boldsymbol \eta_3$ to minimize, thereby determining the best description.

 Both matrices in Eq.~\eqref{eq:QC} are indexed by $I_2 \boldsymbol kS m$ for the initial state and a second primed set for the final state. $ \textbf K_3 $ is the three-body K matrix, and $ \textbf F_{3}$ is a finite-volume matrix that also depends on two-pion interactions.
-Here $S$, $m$ and $I_2$ denote, respectively, the angular momentum, $z$-component of angular momentum, and isospin of one of the pairs in the initial state, and $\boldsymbol k$ denotes the momentum of the third particle.
+Here $S$, $m$, and $I_2$ denote, respectively, the angular momentum, $z$-component of angular momentum, and isospin of one of the pairs in the initial state, while $\boldsymbol k$ denotes the momentum of the third particle.
 We refer to the two pions labeled by $S$, $m$ and $I_2$ as the dipion, and the third as the spectator.

-In Sec.~\ref{app:spec_anal} of the Supplemental Material, we provide a detailed description of the definition of $\textbf K_3$ and $\textbf F_3$ for this channel.
-One important fact is that there is a choice as to whether one requires $\textbf K_3$ to be invariant under the choice of which particle is picked to be the spectator or not.
-These are referred to as the symmetric or asymmetric formalisms~\cite{Jackura:2022gib}.
-Here we use the asymmetric formalism, because as was shown in Ref.~\cite{Briceno:2024ehy}, this naturally accommodates an arbitrarily large number of parametrizations and thus provides a better handle on systematic errors.
+In Sec.~\ref{app:spec_anal} of the Supplemental Material, we provide a detailed description of the definitions of $\textbf K_3$ and $\textbf F_3$ for this channel.
+As explained in Refs.~\cite{Hansen:2015zga,Hansen:2020zhy}, $\textbf K_3$ can be converted to a function of three incoming and three outgoing momenta by contracting the $S,m$ indices with spherical harmonics.
+An important freedom in the definition of $\textbf K_3$ determines whether or not the resulting function is invariant under simultaneous exhange of pion momentum and flavor labels.
+This choice is referred to as the symmetric or asymmetric formalism~\cite{Jackura:2022gib}, though we emphasize it only enters the intermediate scheme dependent quantity and either must lead to a final amplitude that is consistent within uncertainties.
+Here we use the asymmetric formalism.
+As was shown in Ref.~\cite{Briceno:2024ehy}, this naturally accommodates an arbitrarily large number of parametrizations and thus provides a better handle on systematic errors.

-A key input in the definition of $\textbf F_3$ is the two-body K matrices for the two dipion channels ($I_2=1,2$), which have been previously constrained in Refs.~\cite{Dudek:2012gj, Dudek:2012xn}.
+As briefly indicated above, a key input in the definition of $\textbf F_3$ are the two-body K matrices for the two dipion channels ($I_2=1,2$), which have been previously constrained in Refs.~\cite{Dudek:2012gj, Dudek:2012xn}.
 For the kinematic region considered, these K matrices, denoted $\Kc_2$ are dominated by the $S=1,0$ partial waves, respectively.\footnote{We keep the scattering parameters of these channels fixed to their mean values and do not propagate their uncertainties which are subdominant to the uncertainties from three-pion finite-volume energies.}